dreamcatcher-tech/network/Inbox/2023-02-14 0941 Writing to remote chains.md

 Should peer info go in the chains, or should it be separate ?
 Seems separate.

 If tension indicates who we need to find peers for, then we can crash at any point, and restart the search ?

+How to purge peerIds when the addresses change ?
+Periodic sweep
+Tap the interpulse streams and learn when close events happen.